 VWP or the Visa Waiver Program has been conceptualized by the American Customs and Border Protection authorities to make it easy for visitors, from the 36 participating countries, to enter the USA, without having to obtain a visa for stays up to 90 days or less.

-ESTA or the Electronic System for Travel Authorisation is an automated system designed by the US Customs and Border Protection authorities to determine a traveller’s eligibility to enter the country under the Visa Waiver Program (VWP).
+ESTA or the Electronic System for Travel Authorization is an automated system designed by the US Customs and Border Protection authorities to determine a traveler’s eligibility to enter the country under the Visa Waiver Program (VWP).